Planetable/Planet/Technotes/WebClient.md

 This note is a plan for the upcoming web client.
 When you access the API port, its homepage should be a simple web page that you can use as a web client to talk to the API server.

+## Why

+As a Planet user, I run the app on my primary Mac, but sometimes I want to add content to Planet from my other devices.
+I do not want to install anything on my other devices, so a simple yet easy-to-use web client would be great.

+## Endpoints

 ### Homepage: / redirects to -> /v0/view

 - List all my planets